agamtomar/USGS_2018_02/Scaling_Hands_On/exercise-01.md

            T:   number of iterations to run for (default = 100)

+Note that the Y gridpoints are distributed across the N processors.
+This means that Y should be at least N and that (ideally) N should divide evenly into Y.  Each process contains all X gridpoints in the X-direction; those are not distributed.

 Your job is to carry out a strong- and weak-scaling study using scale.out.

-This will involve both scripting and plotting.
+1. For the strong scaling study, pick at least three combinations of (X,Y) including one where X=1 and time the performance of this code on up to 48 cores.

+2. For the weak scaling study, pick at least three combinations of (X, Y/N), where Y/N is held constant, and time the performance of your code on up to 48 cores.

+3. Once you have recorded your timing data